ffont/octopush/README.md

 ./build_release_octopushOS
 ```

-The generated executable will be placed in `OctopushOS/Builds/MacOSX/build/Release/OctopushOS` (MacOSX) or `OctopushOS/Builds/LinuxMakefile/build/Release/OctopushOS ` (Linux) depending on the platform you're running it from.
+The generated executable (for the santadalone version) will be placed in `OctopushOS/Builds/MacOSX/build/Release/OctopushOS` (MacOSX) or `OctopushOS/Builds/LinuxMakefile/build/Release/OctopushOS ` (Linux) depending on the platform you're running it from.
+Plugin version will be palced next to the executables.

-### Command line arguments

-When running OctopushOS executable the following command line arguments can be used:

- * `-dfr #`: set the display frame rate in Hz (e.g. `-dfr 30`).
-Defaults to `60`.
-Setting this parameter to `0` will disable the timer.
- * `-sur #`: set the rate in Hz at which state object is updated (e.g. `-sur 5`).
-Defaults to `15`.
-Setting this parameter to `0` will disable the timer.
- * `-eur #`: set the maximum rate in Hz at which Push2 encoder recevied messages are processed (e.g. `-eur 10`).
-Messages received exceeding this rate are discared.
-This is because Push2 sends many messages when rotating encoders and it can collapse the app.
-Defaults to `15`.
- * `-sim show/hide`: set whether the Push2 simulator should be shown or not (e.g. `-sim show`).
-By default, the simulator will only be shown if app can't connect to Push2 and app is compiled in Debug mode.
- * `-pos`: sets whether OcotpushOS should autoplay right after the engine is loaded.
-By default this option is not set.
- * `-minimal`: will create an audio engine with only 1 track and no effects.

 ## Licenses